nabiharaza/Predicting-Calories-Burned-Capstone_UCBerkeley/README.md

 ### Success Criteria
 The success criteria for this project are achieving an `R² > 0.85` (indicating high explanatory power of the model) and a Mean Absolute Error `(MAE) < 50` calories (ensuring practically useful precision in predictions).

+> 📊 Model Evaluation Metrics:
+> - **R²**: Measures how well the model explains the variation in calorie burn (closer to 1 = better).
+> - **RMSE**: Average error in predictions (lower = better).
 ### Process

-In data understanding and feature engineering the process started with analyzing the exercise_tracking.csv dataset and inspecting its structure, missing values, and key statistics.
+In data understanding and feature engineering the process starts with analyzing the [exercise_tracking.csv](data/exercise_tracking.csv) dataset and inspecting its structure, missing values, and key statistics.
 The target variable, `Calories_Burned`, had no missing data.
 New features like `BMI`, `BPM_Difference`, and `BPM_Increase_from_Rest` were created for better modeling.
 Categorical variables (`Exercise_Type`, `BMI_Category`, `Gender`) were processed via **one-hot encoding** and **categorical coding**.
 Missing values in non-target features were addressed later.
 The goal was to improve predictive accuracy for calorie expenditure.